Modeling electron fractionalization with unconventional Fock spaces: The th root of a fermion carrying a non-Abelian charge

-The principal attribute of the quasiparticles of this paper is that they carry a fraction of the electric charge of fermions.
-But what if the fermions they fractionalize also carry non-Abelian charges?
-Non-Abelian charges are quantized and tied to an intrinsic scale set by the commutation relations of the charges.
-They cannot be fractionalized or renormalized in the same way Abelian charges are.
-This observation is perplexing because the quasiparticles carry the same single-particle labels that characterize the fermions.
+The principal attribute of fermion-root quasiparticles is that they carry a fraction of the electric charge of the underlying fermions.
+But what if the fermions carry also non-Abelian charges?
+Non-Abelian charges are quantized and tied to an intrinsic scale set by the commutation relations of the non-Abelian charges.
+They cannot be fractionalized or renormalized in the same way Abelian charges can be.
+This observation is perplexing because fermion-root quasiparticles carry the same single-particle labels that characterize the underlying fermions.
 It must be that the non-Abelian quantum numbers carried by the labels \(\alpha\) are an attribute of the composite fermion \(C_\alpha^m\), and not of the quasiparticle \(C_\alpha\).
-So what are the non-Abelian quantum numbers of the quasiparticles?
-Next I will provide a natural answer to this question.
+So what are the non-Abelian quantum numbers carried by the fermion-root quasiparticles?
+Next I will provide a natural, but possibly non-unique in a physical sense, answer to this question.
 For concreteness I will focus on systems of spinful electrons.
 The generalization to other internal, compact non-Abelian symmetries is straightforward.

 For spinful electrons, the single-particle labels are pairs \(\r,\sigma\) consisting of a lattice site \(\r\) and the spin component \(\sigma=\uparrow,\downarrow\) along the quantization axis.
 Now imagine a spin-conserving system split into a normal (non-fractionalizing) region with Hamiltonian \(H_N\) (lattice sites \(\x\)), a fractionalizing region \(H_F\) (lattice sites \(\y\)), and an interface \(H_I\).
-The interface Hamiltonian contains only terms of the form of Eq. \eqref{frach}.
+The interface Hamiltonian contains only terms of the form of Eq.\,\eqref{frach}.
 If I at first I take \(H_F=0\), then the total Hamiltonian for the system is \(H_N+H_I\), and the total spin operator is

 For the normal region, the local spin is given as usual by \(s^-_{\x}=f^\dagger_{\x,\downarrow}f_{\x,\uparrow},\ s^z_{\x}=(n_{\x,\uparrow}-n_{\x,\downarrow})/2\).
 For the composite fermions at the interface, the local spin is